 In March of 2012, she won the Romantic Music Festival of young musicians in Moscow.
 In February of 2013 she was awarded the title “Best Student of 2012 Gnessin Special Music School.”

 On the 29th of April 2013, Kanon performed a concert in honor of Prime Minister Shinzo Abe at the residence of the Japanese ambassador in Moscow.
-In September of 2013 she received a grant for the training program “New Talents” from the Ministry of Culture of the Japanese Government.
+In September of 2013 she received a grant for the training program “New Talents” from the Ministry of Culture of the Russian Government.
 In June of 2014 Kanon graduated from the Gnessin Secondary Special Music School, receiving the “Red Diploma” awarded to students with outstanding academic achievements; and in August of 2014 she entered the Moscow State Conservatory on a scholarship from the Russian government.
 She studied in the class of Professor Mikhail Voskresensky, and graduated in June 2019 receiving the “Red Diploma” again.
 She continued her study with Prof. Eliso Virsaladze in the graduate school of the Moscow Tchaikovsky Conservatory, and completed the course in June 2021.

 In November of 2014, Kanon released her first disc in Japan, on the label Deutsche Grammophon.
 Her second album “Pictures at an Exhibition” was released in June of 2017.